 Don’t shoot food under bad fluorescent lighting.
 Please find an indirect natural light source.

-Be mindful of your camera angles; from this angle it’s very hard to see the ingredients and get a sense for the portion size.
+Be mindful of your camera angles – from this angle it’s very hard to see the ingredients and get a sense of the portion size.

 Uploading your photos